abhinaykhalatkar/smart_tv_ui/README.md

 # Smart TV UI/UX Project

-This repository contains the source code and design files for the Smart TV UI/UX project, completed as part of a university assignment.
+This repository contains the source code and design files for the Smart TV UI/UX project, completed as part of the Fundamentals Towards UX module.
 The project aimed to implement and design a user interface for a smart TV.

 ## Team Members